somaij/portfolio-2021/content/work/triangle-learning-academy.md

       <img src="/assets/original-lil.png" class="centered-image height-400"/>

       The beautiful header graphic was designed by my colleague, Joe Morris.
 I integrated it as naturally as possible, leaving the left side to house our main and secondary CTA's.

-Directly below that is some more copy to convince our users to get on LinkedIn Learning, and featured courses that our team hand-picked.
+      Below the masthead, the initial design included copy to convince our learners to use LinkedIn Learning.
+To the right, the page displayed the "Latest Features", a carousel of courses that the TLA team updated bi-weekly.

-      However as time went on, we discovered through Google Analytics that most users weren't interacting with our featured content.
-The page was simplified, and today looks like this instead.
+      However as time went on, we discovered through **Google Analytics** that most users weren't interacting with our featured content.
+The page was simplified, and today it looks like this instead.

       <img src="/assets/new-lil.png" class="centered-image height-400"/>

-      The champions section was further down on the page, but it actually had more interactivity.
-A champion is an employee that has submitted a course to be shared to fellow employees.
-The social nature of this program reigned supreme, and replaced the featured content completely.
-We also shortened the copy as LinkedIn became more popular, and added in a in-page sticky navbar to let our users jump around the page more easily.
+      In the initial design, the champions section was further down on the page, but it actually had more interactivity than the latest feature carousel.
+A champion is an employee that has submitted a course to be shared with fellow employees.
+The social nature of champions being able to share content reigned supreme over the latest features content and replaced it completely.
+We also shortened the copy as LinkedIn Learning became more popular with our learners, and added an in-page sticky navbar to let our users jump around the page with ease.

-      The rest of the page didn't have drastic changes.

       ### Learning Journeys

-      The TLA is backed by several deans - high ranking employees from across our brands who collaborate with us.
-TLA's main purpose is to drive employees to keep learning, and testimonials from our deans about on-going learning help to reinforce that purpose.
+      The TLA is backed by several deans who are high ranking employees from across our brands and collaborate with our team.
+The TLA's main purpose is to drive employees to keep learning.
+By using testimonials from our deans about on-going learning, we hope to reinforce that purpose.

       <img src="/assets/middle-lil.png" class="centered-image height-400"/>

-      Below that is another set of points about LinkedIn Learning, in case the user is scrolling the entire page (actually, a number of our users tend to use the CTA at the bottom of the page, surprisingly).
+      As the user scrolls down the page, they'll find a list of benefits to using the LinkedIn Learning platform.
+Surprisingly, a number of our users were found to use the CTA at the bottom of the page, contrary to the usual heatmap patterns of a webpage.

       ### Video Tutorials

-      If anyone has trouble with LinkedIn Learning, we send them to this spot on the page.
-We've created some videos on how to use the main aspects of LinkedIn Learning, such as logging in and linking your account, showing certificates, etc.
+      To help our users troubleshoot LinkedIn Learning we send them to our video tutorials.
+Here, we've created videos on how to get started with the platform.

       <img src="/assets/end-lil.png" class="centered-image height-400"/>